stefled/remaken/README.md

 The ```remaken init``` command also supports the ```--force``` (alias ```-f```) to force reinstalling qmake rules and/or ```--override```  (alias ```-e```) to override existing files.

+### Install IDE wizards
+For now, only QtCreator wizards are provided.
+To install the remaken and xpcf projects and classes wizards, use: ```remaken init -w```

 ### Set remaken packages root folder
 The remaken packages folder is the location where packages are installed, searched from ...
 This folder defaults to ```$(HOME)/.remaken/packages```.